Sweet Music

 “Why would you see them?”
 Shazira asks me, in a troubled voice.

-“The mindstones didn’t erase the images at first,” I tell her.
+“The mindstone in the sculptures doesn’t erase the images,” I tell her.

-“But she and I still saw the images when we looked at the sculptures.”
+“She and I still saw them when we looked at the sculptures, until now.”

 “Why you, Yagrin?” asks Shazira.